Replay review in gridiron football: Canadian Football League

 The Canadian Football League board of governors approved the use of instant replay starting in 2006.
 When implemented, the CFL system appeared to be modeled largely on the NFL's, although some differences had been incorporated to accommodate differences between the two codes.

 CFL teams are allowed only one challenge per game.
 A team must have at least one timeout in order to challenge, unless the challenge occurs in overtime, in which a team does not need a timeout in order to challenge a play.
 If a challenge is not successful, a timeout is charged.
 Regardless of the outcome, teams do not get any additional challenges.
-After the two minute warning in the fourth quarter, unused challenges are lost for the remainder of the game.
+After the three-minute warning in the fourth quarter, unused challenges are lost for the remainder of the game.

 The current rule was instituted by new CFL commissioner Randy Ambrosie in August 2017 and took immediate effect.
 Ambrosie said in a statement that fans had been very clear they wanted a change concerning the video review system.
 He added that "Too many challenges and reviews are interrupting the game," and the last thing the game needs is an "artificial impediment" to the fans' enjoyment.

-Previously, the CFL rules were similar to the NFL in that teams were allowed two challenges per game, with a third challenge awarded if both challenges were successful.
+Previously, the CFL rules had been similar to the NFL in that teams were allowed two challenges per game, with a third challenge awarded if both challenges were successful.
 Prior to 2013, when CFL teams were only allowed one timeout per half, a timeout was charged only if the team's second challenge was not successful.

-Another dramatic difference between CFL and NFL replay rules is that the CFL allows replay review of certain judgment calls.
+Another difference between CFL and NFL replay rules is that the CFL allows replay review of certain judgment calls.
 Since 2014, defensive pass interference situations have been reviewable, with replay officials authorized to overturn called fouls even if the pass had not been touched before the foul, and also to impose fouls that were not called on the field.
 Notably, the Edmonton Eskimos scored what proved to be the game-winning touchdown in the 2015 Grey Cup after they had successfully challenged an incompletion during the scoring drive on the grounds of a missed pass interference call.
 The CFL added several other penalties, among them offensive pass interference, illegal contact, and roughing the kicker or passer, to its list of reviewable calls in 2016.
 These penalties can only be reviewed if challenged by a coach—replay officials have no authority to review penalties during automatic review situations, or after the three-minute warning in the fourth quarter.

 The CFL Command Centre in Toronto has replay officials which conduct all reviews, rather than using a booth on the sidelines.
 Replay officials review all challenges, all scoring plays (including open-field plays that could have resulted in a touchdown), all unsuccessful convert attempts, and turnovers stemming from fumbles or interceptions.
 They can also initiate a review for all plays after the three-minute warning in the fourth quarter.
 There is no time limit to make a decision.